 Here, then, is a partial list of 6 examples of the major wildcards that are not usually included in that 8 to 12 percent of Construction costs, and yet could have a significant impact on the Pre construction costs.

-Structural engineering, geotechnical reports, surveys, energy consultants, etc. These services may or may not be required by the city as a condition of the permit.
-Depending on the nature of your project, they could also be a significant part of your pre construction costs.
+Structural engineering, geotechnical reports, surveys, energy consultants, etc. can impact your costs.
+These services may or may not be required by the city as a condition of the permit.
+Depending on the nature of your project, they could also be a significant part of your pre-construction costs.

 This includes water testing, x-rays for steel in concrete, invasive investigation of existing structures, arborist surveys, etc.